IGSIO/SlicerIGSIO/README.md

 ## Overview

-SlicerIGSIO is a utility extension for [3D Slicer](http://slicer.org) designed to provide access to [IGSIO tools and algorithms](https://github.com/IGSIO/IGSIO)  within 3D Slicer.
-It should not be installed directly by end users.
+SlicerIGSIO is an extension for [3D Slicer](http://slicer.org) designed to provide access to [IGSIO tools and algorithms](https://github.com/IGSIO/IGSIO).

 ![Screenshot of SlicerIGSIO extension](Images/SlicerIGSIOScreenshot1.png)